Previous Post: Cycling From Gowrie Park To Cradle Mountain

 The peaks at the other end of the lake may have been the ultimate objective but first up was the boatshed (built of pine and dating back to 1940) sitting on a gravel beach with the trail passing behind it.
 I got one shot of it and then waited for some fellow hikers to walk into the image and give it a human element.

 Some of the Dove Lake Circuit is a wood boardwalk with other sections – as the image below shows – in stone.
 Some stretches have a wire mesh nailed on top to provide better traction for walkers of the eight-kilometer Dove Lake trail, clearly the most popular of the walks in the park.

 I left the Dove Lake Trail at the south end and started up on the rather steep path to Wilks Lake.
 The trail got steeper and steeper and – after an initial section with mesh-covered boardwalk to reduce erosion – it also got rougher.
 In retrospect, I probably picked the wrong approach for my planned hike to Cradle Mtn. summit.
 As the map below shows, there is a more gradual ascent that starts shortly after the boathouse.

 I didn’t even get as far as Wilks Lake before I decided to pass on the uphill scramble.
 No trekking poles, a bit of a kink in my left knee, and just not enough motivation to “git ‘er dun”!
 I walked back down the track to Wilks Lake I had just gone partway up and was back down at lake level.

 Revised objective: do the walk around the lake!
-I had already down the most difficult bit of the circuit – the steep up and down walk across the peninsula on my way to the south end of the lake.
+I had already done the most difficult bit of the circuit – the steep up and down walk across the peninsula on my way to the south end of the lake.
 (Note: I had started on the right side of the chart and was making my way to the left side.)

 From different angles, the peaks seemed to shrink or get higher relative to each other.
 The actual figures go like this: